lambdaclass/cairo-vm.c/README.md

 ### Program parsing

 The input of the Virtual Machine is a compiled Cairo program in Json format.
-The main fields in the file are listed below:
+The main part of the file are listed below:

-- data: List of hexadecimal values that represent the instructions defined in the cairo program.
+- data: List of hexadecimal values that represent the instructions and immediate values defined in the cairo program.
+Each hexadecimal value is stored as a maybe_relocatable element in memory, but they can only be felts because the decoder has to be able to get the instruction fields in its bit representation.

-- debug_info: Useful information about how instructions are located inside the source code.
-For each instruction is defined:
-    The scopes that can acces to it.
-    The memory segment they are located.
-    The offset of the memory segment.
-    The instruction variables and values used.
-    Which `hints` have been used.
-    Information about the position of the instruction within the file and also of its parent instruction.
+- debug_info: This field provides information about the instructions defined in the data list.
+Each one is identified with its index inside the data list.
+For each one is defined which scopes can access to that instruction, the memory allocation {segment, offset_segment} of the instruction; represented by the ap register, and other information about the instruction location inside the cairo program as the number line or column line.
+Other information is provided as which hints have been used in that instruction if any.

-- hints: All the hints used in the program.
+- hints: All the hints used in the program, ordered by the pc offset at which they should be executed.

-- identifiers: Identifiers of the functions of the cairo program.
-Each entry represents a block of code.
-For example for a concrete function we have the following blocks:
-    Starting identifier
-    Ending identifier
-    Arguments identifier
-    Body identifier
-    Return identifier
-    ...
-Each identifier is represented by the type of code block ['function', 'struct', 'label', 'reference', ...], the pc register value used to access that block and other useful information.
-Here we can find the entrypoint of the execution to the program to create the execution trace.
-- main_scope: Self explanatory, usually something like __main__.
+- identifiers: User-defined symbols in the Cairo code representing variables, functions, classes, etc. with unique names.
+For each one is provided the expected pc offset, the type of identifier and other information depending on this type.

+    For example for the identifier representing the main function (usually the entrypoint of the program), has the pc offset, "function" as a type and a list of decorators wrappers if any.
+    Another example is a user defined struct, it provides "struct" as a type, its size, the members it contains (with its information) and more.

+- main_scope: Usually something like __main__.
+All the identifiers associated with main function will be identified as __main__.identifier_name.
+Useful to identify the entrypoint of the program.

-- prime: A prime number in hexadecimal format.
+- prime: The cairo prime in hexadecimal format.
+As explained above, all arithmetic operations are done over a base field, modulo this primer number.

-- reference_manager: Information about the different references among functions of the cairo program.
-Here you can also find the memory position (segment and offset), pc integer value and the translated operation [memory_position, felt].
+- reference_manager: Contains information about cairo variables.
+This information is useful to access to variables when executing cairo hints.

-In this project, we use a C++ library called [simdjson](https://github.com/simdjson/simdjson), the json is stored in a custom structure from which the vm can create the trace of the compiled program.
+In this project, we use a C++ library called [simdjson](https://github.com/simdjson/simdjson), the json is stored in a custom structure  which the vm can use to run the program and create a trace of its execution.

 ### Code walkthrough/Write your own Cairo VM